 Working as part of a surgical team in operating rooms, anesthesia technicians provide assistance to physicians and other anesthesia professionals.
-Online training in this field is not common, but there are options available.
-Read on to explore distance learning possibilities and coursework.
+Online training in this field is not common, but there are hybrid certificate options available.
+Programs typically require specific work and on-campus classes.
+Students could find online certificate options for anesthesia technicians through schools' continuing educations departments.
+These may not award college credit, but they might help prepare students for certification.
+The certificate program is usually designed for those who have a professional background in healthcare.

 Many employers prefer anesthesia technicians who have earned professional certification, which demonstrates that the technician has met the requirements and standards of a nationally recognized professional organization.
 Technicians can meet certification requirements in a variety of ways, including through a combination of work experience and an educational program.

 Anesthesiology support staff, licensed practical nurses, certified medical assistants and paramedics are eligible for admittance into this program providing that they meet specific education and work experience guidelines.
-Previous college-level coursework in math and English is required, as well as computer skills.
+Previous college-level coursework in math and English is required and computer skills will be needed.
 Applicants must also pass a criminal background check.

 Coursework is designed to provide additional knowledge in areas already covered in the student's on-the-job training.
 Students learn how to use the latest anesthesiology equipment through interactive simulations.
 Classes provide in-depth study in topics such as: